 We have made significant investments in our distribution network and personnel to support our store growth plan.
-Currently, we distribute over 90% of our merchandise from our distribution centers in York, PA (603,000 square feet)
+Currently, we distribute over 95% of our merchandise from our distribution centers in York, PA (603,000 square feet) and Commerce, GA (962,280 square feet).

-and Commerce, GA (962,280 square feet).
+In 2018, we acquired a 58-acre parcel of land in Lancaster, TX for the construction of our third distribution center.
+Construction of the planned 615,000 square foot facility has commenced and the distribution center is expected to be operational by the first quarter of 2020.
 In order to minimize the amount of time our retail stores devote to inventory management, our merchandise is seeded with price tickets and labeled with a bar code for shipping.

 Our stores generally receive shipments from our distribution centers two to three times a week, depending on the season and specific store size and sales volume.
-We utilize independent third party freight carriers and, on average, load and ship between 70 and 80 trucks per day.
+We utilize independent third party freight carriers and, on average, load and ship between 85 and 95 trucks per day.

-We believe our existing distribution capabilities will support our anticipated store growth of between 350 to 400 stores over the next several years.
+We believe our distribution capabilities, once our Lancaster, TX facility is fully operational, can support a range of 500 to 600 stores over the next several years.